JoinDevathon/RepoTemplate/README.md

 ## Get Started

+### Don't understand the following steps?

+Don't worry, we made a video!
+Check it out at https://www.youtube.com/watch?v=u5HXS0l-VwQ
+---

 First things first, you need to have the Java JDK8 installed.
 You can find the appropriate version here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 Then you need to have git installed.
 You can find the appropriate version for your OS here: https://git-scm.com/